-With summer in full swing, now is the perfect time to revamp your home’s outdoor living spaces.
+With fall in full swing, now is the perfect time to revamp your home’s outdoor living spaces.
 Investing in strategic upgrades can enhance your home atmosphere, improve your quality of life, and increase your home’s resale value.

 Whether you want to do a complete transformation or make a few simple, high-impact changes, we’ve got you covered.
 Here are 10 outdoor home upgrade ideas from our friends at Hippo to consider, along with the estimated cost and difficulty for each:

 The fastest way to refresh your outdoor space is to put on a new coat of paint.
 Repainting your home’s exterior — including walls, window boxes, decks, and doors — can make your home look newer, cleaner, and more modern.
 Plus, if you use a weather-resistant paint, you’ll also set your home up for less wear and tear over time.

 If you want to hire painting professionals, you’ll save time and energy, but you could end up spending a few thousand dollars.
 DIY painting, on the other hand, costs just a few hundred dollars in paint and supplies, but it can take dozens of hours, especially if you don’t have painting experience.